Do It Yourself, And Use The Right Tools !!

 Of course, I’m always up for helping a friend, so over I went with some big tools: a large wrench, a longer cheater, and an even longer pry bar.
 Well, it wasn’t that simple.
 After some huffing and puffing all we did was snap the timing belt.
 Well, that’s certainly one way to make the problem bigger.
 So we stopped to think a little.

 The bolt really requires an impact wrench because the engine turns if you apply a big torque.
 His electric impact wrench is capable of 400 ft-lbs.
-We checked the bolt speck, and the bolt supposedly requires 550 ft-lbs to remove.
+We checked the bolt and specification.
+This bolt supposedly requires 550 ft-lbs to remove.
 Well, no wonder it didn’t come out with the electric impact wrench.
 (Though, I’m pretty sure we put more torque than that during the process that broke the timing belt.)
 Oh well.

 Bigger, Badder Tools